kshitijl/wedding-website/index.md

 We’ll start the show at 6:30pm and eat around 7pm.

 ##### How to get there
-You can BART to Downtown Berkeley and take the 18 or 67 bus, or Uber from there.
+If you're in East Bay or San Francisco, you can Uber directly or you can take BART to Downtown Berkeley.
+From there take the 18 or 67 bus, or Uber.
 Keep in mind it will be July 4!

 ##### Where to park
 Live Oak Community Center does not have onsite parking, so you will need to find